redgeoff/QuackMeUp/README.md

-# QuackMeUp: Streamlined Data Analytics in a Pythonic Pond
+# QuackMeUp: Turnkey Data Analysis Using DuckDB and Metabase for Postgres & CloudWatch
 :duck: _Dive into the world of data with a quack!_

 ![QuackMeUp](QuackMeUp.png)